Poolshark/recommendAi/Readme.md

 BODY:
 {
     "user_id": "123",
-    "text": "I wnat to book a table for 2 today at 7pm" }
+    "text": "I want to book a table for 2 today at 7pm" }
 ```